Replicable-MARL/MARLlib/README.md

     - the returned env observation contained the required key (e.g., action_mask/state)

 - *Action NaN is invaild* bug
-    - this is common bug espectially in continuous control problem, carefully finetune the algorithm's hyperparameter
+    - this is common bug in continuous control problem, carefully finetune the algorithm's hyperparameter
         - smaller learning rate
         - set some action value bound